qianghuangwhu/TF-TGN/README.md

 # TF-TGN
 The codebase for TF-TGN, a temporal graph neural network (TGNN) based on the **Transformer decoder** to model the evolution of temporal graphs.

-- TF-TGN structures **the message aggregation operation** between chronologically occurring nodes and their temporal neighbors in TGNNs as **sequence modeling.**
+-**TF-TGN structures the message aggregation operation between chronologically occurring nodes and their temporal neighbors in TGNNs as sequence modeling.**
-- TF-TGN unified the traning paradigms of TGNNs as as sequence modeling and fill the gap between TGNNs, GNNs and LLMs.
+- **TF-TGN unified the traning paradigms of TGNNs as as sequence modeling and fill the gap between TGNNs (or even GNNs) and LLMs.**

 ## Sampling
 This  code is the implementation of the parallel sampling algorithm in the paper to enhance the efficiency of T-CSR converting and  temporal neighbor sampling.